dch42/mtg_query/README.md

 chmod +x setup.sh && ./setup.sh
 ~~~

-This will install dependencies and install the script as `mtgq` in /Users/$USER/bin, adding it to bash or zsh PATH.
+This will install dependencies and make the script available as `mtgq` in' ~/bin', adding it to bash or zsh $PATH.

 ## Usage
 *Note: Parameters are evaluated cumulatively, rather than individually.*